rohanvarma16/pcseg/README.md

 We intend on using C++ for our sequential implementation as our benchmark.
 For our parallel implementation, we intend on using CUDA and NVIDIA GPU's.
 GPU's are especially efficient for 2D/3D image processing applications because of how most algorithms lend themselves to spatially local computations that can be run in parallel.
 This is the case for our framework as well.

 ### Schedule
--Week 1: Environment setup, start C++ sequential implementation for benchmarking -Week 2: C++ implementation of sampling and segmentation -Week 3: Start CUDA implementation of sampling and segmentation -Week 4: Finish CUDA implementation.
+- Week 1: Environment setup, start C++ sequential implementation for benchmarking
+- Week 2: C++ implementation of sampling and segmentation
+- Week 3: Start CUDA implementation of sampling and segmentation
+- Week 4: Finish CUDA implementation.
 Do further optimizations if possible.
--Week 5: Write report.
+- Week 5: Write report.
 If possible, build on this framework for an object tracker application.